-Each summer, thousands of area school children visit the Center to experience live theatre, many for the first time.
-This year children attended The Magic School Bus.
+Each summer thousands of area children visit the Center for experience live theatre for the first time.
+This year children attended The Cat in the Hat.

 Theatre majors tour New York City and Broadway biennially.
 Students participate in masterclasses in the heart of New York's theatre district, and attended Broadway and off-Broadway performances.
 Students also attend the Florida Theatre Conference (FTC) and the Southeastern Theatre Conference (SETC) for professional development opportunities.